garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

     daily_sums.append(sum([trans.amount for trans in transaction_group]))
 ```

-All that's left to do now is plot the data (most of this code is just to make it look nice)
+(This code is just to make pretty pictures)

 ```python